Hibbertia riparia

 Hibbertia riparia, commonly known as erect guinea-flower, is a species of flowering plant in the family Dilleniaceae and is endemic to the south-eastern Australia.
 It is an erect to spreading shrub with hairy foliage, linear leaves and yellow flowers with six to sixteen stamens in a single cluster on one side of two carpels.

 Description

-Hibertia riparia is an erect to spreading shrub that typically grows to a height of up to 1.2 m and has hairy foliage.
+Hibbertia riparia is an erect to spreading shrub that typically grows to a height of up to 1.2 m and has hairy foliage.
 The leaves are linear, mostly 8–10 mm long and 0.5–2 mm wide on a petiole up to 0.6 mm long.
 The flowers are mainly arranged in leaf axils or on the ends of short, are usually sessile and have one to a few linear bracts 2.4–6.2 mm long at the base.
 The five sepals are joined at the base, 6–12 mm long and of several lengths.
 The petals are yellow, egg-shaped with the narrower end towards the base and 6–12 mm long with six to sixteen stamens in a single cluster on one side of the two silky-hairy carpels.
 Flowering occurs from September to December.